ShraddhaKiran/Tata-Data-Visualization/README.md

 Revenue by Country:

 A world map highlighting the distribution of revenue by country.
 Countries with higher revenue contributions are shaded in darker colors, with European countries showing a significant impact on the overall sales.

+**Tools Used**
+Tableau: For data visualization and dashboard creation.
+Pandas: Pre-processing the sales data for analysis.

 Here is the link to the tableau workbook: https://public.tableau.com/app/profile/shraddha.kiran.burra/viz/TATADataVisualization_16974236063550/Dashboard1